Jean-Luc Marion: Career

 From there he moved to become the Director of Philosophy at the University Paris X – Nanterre, and in 1991 also took up the role of professeur invité at the Institut Catholique de Paris.
-In 1996 he became Director of Philosophy at the University of Paris IV (Sorbonne), where he still teaches.
+In 1996 he became Director of Philosophy at the University of Paris IV (Sorbonne), where he taught until 2012.

 Marion became a visiting professor at the University of Chicago Divinity School in 1994.
 He was then appointed the John Nuveen Professor of the Philosophy of Religion and Theology there in 2004, a position he held until 2010.
 That year, he was appointed the Andrew Thomas Greeley and Grace McNichols Greeley Professor of Catholic Studies at the Divinity School, a position that had been vacated by the retirement of theologian David Tracy.
 He retired from Chicago in 2022.
+He continues to serve on the Editorial Advisory Panel of the journal Quaestio.

 On 6 November 2008, Marion was elected as an immortel by the Académie Française.
 Marion now occupies seat 4, an office previously held by Cardinal Lustiger.
+In 2014, he delivered the Gifford Lectures on Givenness and Revelation at the University of Glasgow.